MP Estate Planning UK

 Taking Action to Safeguard Your Legacy

 Protecting your estate and assets is crucial for the well-being of your loved ones.
-Understanding the intricacies of inheritance tax, including the tax-free inheritance threshold, can help you make informed decisions about the transfer of assets on death.
+Understanding the intricacies of inheritance tax, including the nil rate band and residence nil rate band, can help you make informed decisions about how your assets will be distributed and taxed on death.

 To ensure your legacy is safeguarded, consider the following steps: